MaibornWolff/codecharta/gh-pages/_docs/05-04-custom-metrics.md

 # Custom Metric CSV Import

-Suppose that you had a file `newmetric.csv` with the following contents:
+Suppose that you had a file `newmetrics.csv` with the following contents:

 ```csv
 name,Metric1,Metric2